StanleyWan/FCND-Controls-CPP/README.md

 ![Equation3](./images/equation3.png)

-and xt is the target location, xa is the actual location, x_dot_t is the target velocity and x_dot_a is the actual velocity.  c is the total acceleration.
+and xt is the target location, xa is the actual location, x_dot_t is the target velocity and x_dot_a is the actual velocity.  x_dot_dot is the feed forward acceleration.

 ### YawController
-YawController is a P controller.
+YawController is a Proportional controller.
 We can get the command yaw rate by multiplying its parameter with the difference between the command psi and the actual psi.

 ![Equation4](./images/equation4.png)